jross365/Get-ExtendedAttributes/.github/README.md

 ## **Get-Files** (gfi)
-A function that enumerates files in a specified path.
+Enumerates files in a specified path.

 **Note: Get-Files** does not operate recursively.